jocerfranquiz/jocerfranquiz/README.md

+## Hello there!

+### I'm currently working with
+- Python, Scala
+- Graph databases
+- Large Language Models API integration
+- Distributed Computing

-### Hello,  I'm learning more about
+### I'm learning more about

--> Algebra, Categories, Algorithms, Programming Languages

--> Python, C, Lisp, Scala
+- C and Lisp
+- Category Theory
+- Type Theory

--> Crafting parsers, compilers, and interpreters
+-  Crafting parsers, compilers, and interpreters

 Find me as `@jocerfranquiz` on Twitter